wp-plugins/wordbooker/readme.txt

 2. Wordbooker Options : Overrides when posting

 == Changelog ==

+= Version 2.1.22  05/10/2012 =
+- Changes to refresh_token calls to reduce load on server.
+- Add wrapper round curl_version to stop errors blowing things up.
+- Added new image size for og:tags so all new images will have a specific image for wordbooker og tags.
+- Change og image code to use the new size, or fail back to large if missing.

+= Version 2.1.21  03/10/2012 =
+- Two new fields that should have been NULL weren't so data failed to get inserted into a table

 = Version 2.1.20  02/10/2012 =
 - DB changes needed to support new feature not included in create script so new installs would mis-behave